Egg Protein vs. Beta-Alanine: Biological Perfection vs. Acid Control

 • Delaying Neuromuscular Fatigue: Beta-alanine improves communication between nerves and muscles, allowing you to maintain explosiveness even at the end of a workout.

-For optimal muscle growth and enhanced endurance, combine Egg Protein (25-30g post-workout and/or between meals) with Beta-Alanine (3-5g daily, split into 2-3 doses, for an 8-12 week saturation period).
+For good muscle growth and increased endurance, combine Egg Protein (25-30g post-workout and/or between meals) with Beta-alanine (3-5g daily, divided into 2-3 doses, for a period of 8-12 weeks for saturation).

 • You are looking for the highest quality protein with maximum absorption.